0 Connecticut Citizen Election Audit Coalition

 When and where will the audits be conducted?

 The Registrars in each municipality decide the date, time, and place of the audit.
-This year, by law, the audits must be conducted between Wednesday February 20 through late February or early March.
-The coalition will will work with the Secretary of the State's office and the registrars to determine the dates, times, and locations of the audits.
+This year, by law, the audits must be conducted between Wednesday November 19th and early December.
+The coalition will work with the Secretary of the State's office and the registrars to determine the dates, times, and locations of the audits.

 Why can't I attend the audit in my own city/town?